kshedden/workshops/ds-academy/math_review.md

 - The terms _mean_ and _average_ may be used synonymously with "expectation."

-## Measures of location and dispersion

-- Probability distributions are somewhat unwieldy to work with, it is helpful to summarize them in a few informative numbers.

-- _Measures of location_ aim to capture the central value of a distribution.
-The mean and median are measures of location, and there are many more.

-- _Measures of dispersion_ aim to capture how spread out or heterogeneous are the values of the distribution.
-The standard deviation and interquartile range are measures of dispersion, and there are many more.

 ## Quantiles and moments

 Most summary statistics have one of two mathematical forms, as either a